wmariuss/awesome-devops/README.md

 - [Infisical](https://github.com/Infisical/infisical) - Open source end-to-end encrypted secrets sync for teams and infrastructure.
 - [Lade](https://github.com/zifeo/lade) - Automatically load secrets from your preferred vault as environment variables.

+## Security

+*Validating, lint and best practice in term of Security on code or infrastructure.*

+- [checkov](https://github.com/bridgecrewio/checkov) - Prevent cloud misconfigurations and find vulnerabilities during build-time in infrastructure as code, container images and open source packages.

 ## Sharing

 *A collection of tools to help with sharing knowledge and telling the story.*